basho/riak-dotnet-client-api/documentation/SecondaryIndexes.markdown

 There is one important difference to not when dealing with the PBC interface compared to the Map/Reduce interface and that is that the PBC interface will only return a list of keys which represent the objects matched by the index query.
 To get the body of the objects that match a second query will need to be run.
 This could be a Map/Reduce query or simple `Get()`.

-The [IRiakClient][] interface has a function called `IndexGet` which has 4 overloads.
+The [RiakClient][] has a function called `IndexGet` which has 4 overloads.
 Each overload provides a combinations of `int` or `binary` indexes with `match` or `range` semantics.
 For example, to query Riak and retrieve a collection of `string` values representing keys that match an object which has a `binary` property called `age` with a value of `"34"`, the following call can be made:

 {% highlight csharp %}
 var result = Client.IndexGet("person", "age", "34");